Skip to content

 Params

-You can use karva.param (similar to pytest.param) for parameters.
+You can use karva.param (similar to pytest.param) to attach tags to individual parameter sets:

 test.py